 Bonham mainly used Remo drumheads across his career.
 He used Coated Remo Emperor drumheads for batter toms and bass drum, and Coated Remo Ambassador resonant heads on his toms.
 His snare also used a Coated Emperor, and a snare-side Ambassador (although sometimes a Diplomat snare-side).
 On his bass drum, Bonham used the stock Ludwig resonant head, with felt strips (usually on both the batter and resonant side) to control the sound.
 He also avoided cutting a port hole in the bass drum, preferring to leave the resonant bass drum head intact.
 It’s very likely that these were the combination of drumheads used for recording When The Levee Breaks.

 For tuning, Bonham loved having the resonant drumheads tuned higher than the batter heads.
-The bass drum was tuned quite high as well, due to the large size of the drum.
+The bass drum was tuned quite high as well, which worked well due to the large size of the drum (he used a huge 26″ bass drum!).
 Bonham also liked the sound of played-in heads: he’d only change them when he absolutely needed to.
 It’s unclear whether this was the case for recording When The Levee Breaks, since a brand new kit was used.

 Finally, it’s highly likely that a squeaky-clean Ludwig Speed King pedal came with the new kit that was set up at the bottom of the stairwell.
 This, however, is unconfirmed.